 Vamoulké, 71, who has been detained for 4 years announced recent Covid-19 cases identified in his cell

-That his health is at big risk after two co-inmates contracted the virus: one of them, he said, was diagnosed with a pian in the chest, another tested positive, while a third inmate was already seeing symptoms.
+That his health is at big risk after two co-inmates contracted the virus: one of them, he said, was diagnosed with a pain in the chest, another tested positive, while a third inmate was already seeing symptoms.
 His letter expressed fear for his life after underlying health issues

-But the minister is yet to respond.
+But the Minister is yet to respond.
 Since his incarceration, Vamoulké has been detained without trial.
 He is accused of embezzlement of state funds during his service at CRTV

 He adds to the list of journalists incarcerated by the Cameroonian government.

 In a statement on Wednesday, Reporters Without Borders (RSF) urged the Cameroonian authorities to release the journalist.
 The organisation said it will ‘hold the government responsible for Vamoulké’s fate’ given his health condition

 From 23,000 prisoners in 2013, a report by NCHR showed that Cameroon had 31,000 prison inmates as of 2018.